 To further exacerbate the issue, utility rates are likely to increase over time.
 This increase does not always happen at an even growth over time, but in sudden waves.
-Texas, for example, saw electric rates increase by over 20% between 2017 and 2018 when coal-fired generation plants were shut down.
-Water rates have also seen steep increases in many markets due to droughts in recent years, combined with the costs of replacing aging infrastructure.
+Texas, for example, saw electric rates increase by over 20% between 2017 and 2018 when generation capacity was suddenly decreased.
+Water rates have also seen steep increases in many markets due to droughts in recent years combined with the costs of replacing aging infrastructure.

-The single most effective strategy to offset energy costs is reducing usage.
+The single most effective strategy to offsetting cost is reducing usage.
 This is a straightforward approach, but it isn’t always easy.
-Your utility usage is the result of hundreds of decisions (how cold to set the AC, what time to turn it on each morning, did a student turn off the lights when they left, etc.) and hundreds of pieces of equipment (motors, faucets, lighting, etc.).
+Your utility usage is the result of hundreds of decisions (how cold to set the AC, what time to turn it on each morning, did an employee turn off the lights when they left, etc.) and hundreds of pieces of equipment (motors, faucets, lighting, etc.).
 Trying to corral all of this without a planned strategy is tough!

-Reducing usage should be a combination of behavioral changes and physical upgrades.
-First, regardless of how old or inefficient a piece of equipment is if it runs less it will use less energy.
-Tightening up schedules and encouraging conscientious habits with building occupants can go a long way to offsetting cost increases.
+Reducing usage should be a combination of behavior changes and physical upgrades.
+First, regardless of how old or inefficient a piece of equipment is, if it runs less it will use less energy.
+Tightening up schedules and encouraging conscientious habits with building occupants can go a long way to offsetting energy costs.

 The second way to reduce consumption requires financial investment, but once in place will produce ongoing, guaranteed savings.
 All else being equal, a more efficient light bulb or motor will use less energy!
-Having standards to procure high-efficiency equipment as old units fail is a starting point, but a comprehensive facility evaluation and cohesive replacement project, such an Energy Savings Performance Contract (ESPC), will produce a bigger result.
+Having standards to procure high-efficiency equipment as old units fail is a starting point.
+However, a comprehensive facility evaluation and equipment replacement project, such an Energy Savings Performance Contract (ESPC), will produce a bigger savings.

-By combining the two strategies above and managing consumption through efficient equipment and good operating procedures, you can reduce your total cost even in a rising rate environment.
+By combining the two strategies above, you can reduce your total cost even in a rising rate environment.

-As you can see in the graph below from ERCOT, the Electric Reliability Council of Texas, Texas is forecasting very tight demand vs. supply in the coming years.
-This means demand management will become a bigger and bigger factor to reduce costs in public facilities.
+As you can see in the graph below from the Electric Reliability Council of Texas (ERCOT), Texas is forecasting very tight demand vs. supply in the coming years.
+This means demand management will become a more important factor in reducing cost in public facilities.

 Due to the complex rate structures and timing involved, demand management is much more difficult than consumption management (Strategy #1).
 Once understood and implemented, however, you can greatly decrease your cost with little to no up-front financial investment.
 Reach out if this is a strategy you’d like help with.

 We briefly mentioned “deregulation” above.
 Texas and many other states deregulated their electric utilities, which means consumers can competitively procure the commodity portion of their bill.
 Energy is traded on markets (like stocks) and companies are continually betting on long term prices going up or down.
 While you could ride the roller coaster of hourly price swings, almost no one does.
 Rather, you sign a contract with a provider for a fixed price over a certain term.
 Based on their prediction of what will happen over that term, your price will vary accordingly.

-Moving contracts longer than 12 months will allow you to better forecast your upcoming utility costs as the consumption component of the bill will be locked in.
+Moving beyond 12-month contracts will allow you to better forecast your upcoming utility cost as the consumption component of the bill will be locked in.
 Does this mean you should always go with a long (5+ year) utility contract?
 Not necessarily.
 The lower risk you desire for price swings, the higher the premium you pay for that risk reduction.
 The supplier is taking on risk betting that they can still buy power cheaper than they are selling it to you.
 The longer out the forecast is, the more uncertainty they have, so the higher the premium they charge to compensate.
-However, low future projected rates are making long-term contracts both cost-effective and stable in some markets.
+However, low future projected rates are making long term contracts both cost-effective and stable in some markets.

 Utility procurement is not a simple science and engaging a consultant is wise.
-The cost of a consultant is often covered in the utility bill.
-Moreover, a good consultant will more than pay for themselves by providing sophisticated models that minimize cost and reduce risk in the long-term.
+Their cost is often covered in the utility bill and a good consultant will more than pay for themselves by providing sophisticated models that minimize cost and reduce risk in the long term.
 If you need help in this area, sign up for a Strategy Session and I’ll be happy to go over it with you.

-Installing solar panels on your property and producing solar energy is another way to manage energy costs in the long run.
-Solar energy contracts can be structured in several ways.
+Solar contracts can be structured several ways.
 Some are long-term leases where you lock in a specific rate to purchase the power produced by the panels over a 15-20 year period.
-This is called a PPA (Power Purchase Agreement).
-On the other end of the spectrum, you can pay cash for the panels and have “free” power as long as they run, reducing the amount that you have to buy from the grid.
-Each method has its benefits and drawbacks, but the result is reduced energy costs through solar energy production.
+This is called a Power Purchase Agreement (PPA).
+On the other end of the spectrum you can pay cash for the panels and have “free” power as long as they run, reducing the amount that you have to buy from the grid.
+Each method has its benefits, but the concept is the same.

-The first method of structuring a solar contract is similar to our Strategy #3 above, as you are locking in a portion of your building energy consumption for a very long period.
+The first method is similar to our Strategy #3 above, as you are locking in a portion of your building consumption for a very long period.
 The second method has the same effect although the financials look different.
 For more information on solar financing, check out our resource articles on financing solar for schools and municipalities.

 Just like inflation, utility rates will trend up over time.
-However, with a good strategy that consists of some or all of the items above you can beat the trend and see reductions in your M&O cost.
-We know this isn’t all easy and would welcome the opportunity to create and implement a holistic plan for your institution.
+However, with a good strategy that consists of some or all of the items above, you can beat the trend and see immediate reductions in your maintenance and operations (M&O) cost.
+We know this isn’t easy and would welcome the opportunity to create and implement a holistic plan for your institution.
 Please reach out and let us know how we can help!